Welcome to ID4Africa

 The ID4Africa Movement is driven by the need to establish identity-for-all, not just as a legal right (consistent with SDG 16.9), but also as a practical necessity to enable inclusive access to services in Africa.
 ID4Africa believes that service-oriented identity ecosystems built on the respect of privacy and human rights are essential for growth of digital economies and will become even more crucial as African countries move to implement the provisions of the African Continental Free Trade Agreement (AfCTA).

-Join Dr. Joseph Atick, Executive Chairman of ID4Africa, as he hosts ongoing series of exclusive LiveCasts featuring expert-led panels of frontline decision-makers in government, developmental agencies, civil society and industry, in identity management in and beyond Africa.
-Together, they discuss the status, priorities and lessons learned regarding the future of identity amidst COVID-19.
+Join Dr. Joseph Atick, Executive Chairman of ID4Africa, as he hosts ongoing series of exclusive LiveCasts featuring expert-led panels of frontline decision-makers from government, developmental agencies, civil society and industry, in identity management in and beyond Africa.
+Together, they discuss the status, priorities and lessons learned regarding the future of identity.

 A Movement on the Move